 New well applications are forecast at 675, 700, 700, and 1,000 annually starting in 2012/13.
-Gas volumes are 35.8 x 109 m3, 38.7 x 109 m3, 43.0 x 109 m3 and 49.6 x 109 m3 starting in 2012/13.
-Oil volumes are 1.3 x 106 m3, 1.3 x 106 m3, 1.3 x 106 m3, and 1.2 x 106 m3 starting in 2012/13.
+Gas volumes are 35.8 $3 \times 10^9 \text{ m}^3$, 38.7 x 10^9 m^3 , 43.0 x 10^9 m^3 and 49.6 x 10^9 m^3 starting in 2012/13.
+Oil volumes are 1.3 x 10^6 m^3 , $1.3 \times 10^6 \text{ m}^3$, $1.3 \times 10^6 \text{ m}^3$, and $1.2 \times 10^6 \text{ m}^3$ starting in 2012/13.
 Salaries and benefits projections reflect cost containment measures and are subject to labour negotiations.
-Inflation is estimated at three per cent per annum. \$1,000,000 is planned for site reclamation in 2013/14 under the Orphan Sites Reclamation Fund.
+Inflation is estimated at three per cent per annum. \$1,000,000 is planned d for site reclamation in 2013/14 under the Orphan Sites Reclamation Fund.
 The Commission has made estimates with respect to consultation process agreements.

-associated major projects.
-The overall capital spending remains the same, however due to the accelerated project timing, capital spending distribution over the years of the Service Plan period has been adjusted accordingly.
+of the Service Plan period has been adjusted accordingly.
 Tenant improvements for the Fort St. John Core Lab Facility and office building are the other major project requiring capital spending.

 The Commission's three year financial outlook presented is consistent with the financial information in the government's fiscal plan and is based on the key assumptions.
 The Commission has no major capital plans in excess of \$50 million as defined by the Budget Transparency and Accountability Act.
 Cash flow required to fund capital will be provided by operating surpluses.
 The Commission has zero debt and will not incur any during 2013/14.

-Cash balances at the year-end 2012/13 are expected to approximate \$10.7 million.
-Cash held by the OSRF, which is designated for orphan sites reclamation activities, is expected to increase to \$6.0 million by March 31, 2013.

-As a result of implementing the Liability Management Rating program, the Commission holds \$13.4 million in cash and \$17.6 million in Letters of Credit as security deposits from permit holders against potential liability with respect to site reclamation and abandonment.
+Cash balances at the year-end 2012/13 are \$11.9 million.
+Cash held by the OSRF, which is designated for orphan sites reclamation activities, increased to \$6.1 million by March 31, 2013.
+As a result of implementing the Liability Management Rating program, the Commission holds \$17.7 million in cash and \$17.3 million in Letters of Credit as security deposits from permit holders against potential liability with respect to site reclamation and abandonment.
 The total security deposit is projected to grow to \$33.0 million over 2013/14.

-The Commission continues to take government direction through the Ministry of Energy, Mines and Natural Gas.
+The Commission continues to take government direction through the Ministry of Natural Gas Development.
 No major organizational changes are expected over the period of this Service Plan.